getzlab/rnaseqc/README.md

                                         on.
 Supply this argument twice for
                                         progress updates while parsing the bam

+      -t[TAG...], --tag=[TAG...]
+Filter out reads with the specified tag.

       "--" can be used to terminate flag options and force all following arguments to be treated as positional options

 ### Output files:
 The following output files are generated in the output directory you provide:
 * report.tsv : A tab-delimited list of (Statistic, Value) pairs of all statistics and metrics recorded.
-* exonReport.tsv : A tab-delimited list of (Exon ID, coverage) pairs for all exons which had at least part of one read mapped
+* exonReport.gct : A tab-delimited GCT file with (Exon ID, Gene Name, coverage) tuples for all exons which had at least part of one read mapped.
-* geneReport.tsv : A tab-delimited list of (Gene ID, coverage) pairs for all exons which had at least one read map to at least one of its exons
+* geneReport.tsv : A tab-delimited GCT file with (Gene ID, Gene Name, coverage) tuples for all exons which had at least one read map to at least one of its exons
 * fragmentSizes.txt : A list of fragment sizes recorded, if a BED file was provided

 ### Code Documentation: